strainm2-design/SAT-145-FinalProject/README.md

 Instructions
 To access and utilize the script, open the "STA145-STRAINM2.R" file, which contains the code for my project.
-To access the dataset, open the "UPDATED FINAL PROJ DATASET - Sheet1 (2).csv" file.
+To access the dataset, open the "Politics 4-NJ Leg - Data Table Tabular (1).csv file.

 Data
-The data collected for this project was songs from the studio albums of the band King Gizzard and the Lizard Wizard.
+The data collected for this project was New Jersey Legislators and their political party affiliation, as well as the level of education each legislator has achieved.
+The main goal of analysis was to see if there was a statistically significant relationship between the two variables.
+I analyzed the relationship by plotting the number of legislators who are associated with each political party and the highest degree they recieved.

 Being a band that explores a wide range of genres, the main goal of the analysis was to determine which types of songs listeners enjoy the most and comparing that to which ones I enjoyed the most.
 I analyzed their discography by taking account each song's length in seconds, by finding the number of listens, categorizing each song into a few possible descriptions, categorizing the lyrical content into certain topics, giving each song a rating based on how much I enjoyed it, and inputting which album each song was on.

 Operationalization
 To operationalize number of listens, I went to Spotify and took down the number of streams each song had received in its history.